 If you have committed a DUI, your license may be suspended or revoked.
 Without a license, you will be unable to drive anywhere, including to work or school.
 In some circumstances, you can apply for a restricted license or a limited driving permit, so that you can continue your daily life and support yourself.

 Whether you are eligible for a limited permit depends entirely on your specific offense, the details surrounding your case, as well as the details of your probation.
 In addition, offenders under the age of 21 are not eligible for limited permits whatsoever.
-At Thomas, Webb, and Willis, LLC we can help you determine if you qualify for a limited permit, and we can guide you along the process to applying for one.
+At Thomas and Willis we can help you determine if you qualify for a limited permit, and we can guide you along the process to applying for one.

 The easiest way to get your driving privileges back is to go to the Department of Driver Services and show them an Affidavit of First Conviction.
 An Affidavit of First Conviction is issued by a judge, and it can only be issued to someone who just had their first conviction ever or their first conviction in the last five years.